luisfabib/fhircraft/docs/user-guide/fhir-models.md

 ## Constructing FHIR Pydantic models

 To generate a Pydantic model representation for a FHIR resource, use the `construct_resource_model` function.
-This function automatically creates a model based on the structure definition of the specified resource or profile.
+This function automatically creates a model based on the structure definition of the specified resource or profile using Fhircraft's built-in repository system for local-first, internet-fallback structure definition management.

 !!! important "Snapshot required"